 Rest assured, you are not the first person to ask about this.
 However, before I give you an answer, let me begin by saying that I try not to use the word “normal” very often when describing sexual behavior.
 Instead, I prefer to talk about things as being more or less common to avoid implying any kind of value judgment one way or another.
 That said, when it comes to fantasies about forced sex, they do occur with some frequency in both men and women, so it would not be unusual for someone to fantasize about this (as some evidence, check out A Top 10 List of Readers’ Sexual Fantasies).

 Let’s talk about women’s forced sex fantasies first.
-If you look across all of the research on this topic, the prevalence of “rape fantasies” (i.e., forced sex against one’s will) is quite high, with 31% to 57% of women reporting them.1 Among those women who report such fantasies, somewhere between 9% and 17% indicate that this is one of their favorite and/or more frequent fantasies.
+If you look across all of the research on this topic, the prevalence of “rape fantasies” (i.e., forced sex against one’s will) is quite high, with 31% to 57% of women reporting them .
+Among those women who report such fantasies, somewhere between 9% and 17% indicate that this is one of their favorite and/or more frequent fantasies.
 Of course, keep in mind that the exact nature of these fantasies varies considerably in terms of the amount and type of force, whether the resistance is genuine or token, and so on.
+Thus, these fantasies rarely resemble a rape and their existence should not be taken as evidence that women actually want to be sexually assaulted.
+Also, it is important to note that in a rape fantasy, the person having the fantasy is in control.

 As you can see, forced sex fantasies are common among both men and women.
-In closing, I should note that although the research I reviewed above was focused on heterosexual individuals, forced sex is a common fantasy theme for gays and lesbians as well.4
+In closing, I should note that although the research I reviewed above was focused on heterosexual individuals, forced sex is a common fantasy theme for gays and lesbians as well .

 For past Sex Question Friday posts, see here.
 Want to learn more about The Psychology of Human Sexuality?
 Click here for a complete list of articles or like the Facebook page to get articles delivered to your newsfeed.